 Anastomotic leaks rates reduced by up to 55%

 Ris F, Liot E, Buchs NC, et al. Multicenter phase II trial of near-infrared imaging in elective colorectal surgery.
 Br J Surg.
 2018;105(10):1359-1367. doi:10.1002/bjs.10844

 Combination of images

 When the Quest Spectrum is used to simultaneously record the visible and near-infrared images, the near-infrared images reveal the location of the fluorescent tracer, while the visible images show the anatomy of interest.
 When these images are combined one can visualize what anatomy is perfused.

 The perfusion of the colon during a colorectal anastomosis procedure is shown above using the Quest Spectrum.

 - The left image shows an image similar to what the surgeon sees with the naked eye.
 This image shows a closed suture without any leakages.
 One cannot estimate the perfusion of the suture based on this image.

 - The right image shows the response of the fluorescent tracer that is used during this procedure.
-This image shows that the intensity of the fluorescent response is lower at the center of the image compared to the surrounding tissue, indicating less perfusion.
+This image shows that the intensity of the fluorescent response is lower at the centre of the image compared to the surrounding tissue, indicating less perfusion.